Why Certain Types Of Cough Drops Could Be Worsening Your Cough

 “That’s the rebound effect of the menthol; it takes a day or so to get out of your body.”

-What does Mead suggest to his patients now?
-Patience, and if the coughing is too disruptive, choosing a cough syrup that has dexamethasone is often effective at suppressing it.
+When it comes to easing coughs, what does Dr. Mead suggest to his patients now?
+Patience, and if the coughing is too disruptive, choosing a cough syrup that has dexamethasone – a corticosteroid that works by reducing inflammation – is often effective at suppressing it.